 Arizona was included in the 29 states that received funding from the Centers for Disease Control and Prevention to address their drug problem.
 There are so many alcohol and drug rehab centers in Arizona that offer the whole range of treatment options for patients who need help.
 Across the United States, there are more than 14,500 drug rehab facilities and centers.
-That’s a ratio of one rehab center for every 1,500 patients.
+That is a ratio of one rehab center for every 1,500 patients.
 These figures don’t even include the specialized alcohol rehab centers in Arizona.

-Even if each alcohol and drug rehab center in Arizona is distinct from the other, accredited facilities in Arizona rehab centers basically follow the same treatment program such as detox, behavioral modification, counseling, aftercare program, and case management.
+Even if each alcohol and drug rehab center in Arizona is distinct from the other, accredited facilities in Arizona rehab centers basically follow the same treatment programs such as detox, behavioral modification, counseling, aftercare program, and case management.

-What to Look for in an Arizona Drug Rehab
+What to Look for in an Arizona Drug Rehab?

 As already mentioned, every drug and alcohol rehab center in Arizona has something different to offer.
-Whatever you decide on, make sure that the alcohol and drug center meets the minimum requirements set by the state or federal government agencies.
+Whatever you decide on, make sure that the center meets the minimum requirements set by the state or federal government agencies.
 For instance, only deal with accredited facilities in Arizona.
 This ensures that you will be in a rehab treatment program that has passed the rigorous standards set by Arizona.
 Also, make sure that the center offers both residential and outpatient rehab treatment options.

 Some alcohol and drug rehab centers in Arizona adopt a more traditional approach, while others offer alternative and holistic options.
 Other centers may be more comfortable with the non-traditional approach, but it bears repeating that the traditional rehab approach has been proven time and again to work for patient recovery.